Glass lamination: the perfect combination of aspirations and quality

-Laminated glass from sedak is produced by bonding together two or more panes of glass with elastic, tear-resistant sheets of polyvinyl butyral (PVB), SentryGlas® or ethylene vinyl acetate (EVA).
+Laminated glass from sedak is produced by bonding together two or more panes of glass with elastic, tear-resistant sheets of polyvinyl butyral (PVB), SentryGlas® (SG) or ethylene vinyl acetate (EVA).
 Laminated safety glass from sedak reduces the risk of injuries upon breakage of the glass, increases the residual loadbearing capacity of the laminated pane, and also insulates.

 Air out, perfection in: laminating glass in a vacuum

 In order to exclude air inclusions during lamination, sedak prepares the glass/interlayer composite in clean-room conditions using a vacuum method.
 Autoclaves then bond double and multiple laminates into one permanent unit.

 sedak laminated safety glass can also be produced from hot-bent panes, and we can also bend panes in the autoclave during the laminating procedure using the cold-bending process.